 Many surfboard bags have a reflective lining that can protect the surfboard against sunlight and intense heat.

 As a result, the bag should greatly reduce the risk of delamination, as well as yellowing.

 Pressure dings occur because of constant compression.

-Your feet and knees create pressure points on the board, and this compresses the foam.
+Your feet and knees create pressure points on the surfboard, and this compresses the foam.

-It’s much more common than you might expect and it’s not necessarily a sign that the board is low-quality.
+It’s much more common than you might expect and it’s not necessarily a sign that the surfboard is low-quality.

-It can happen within a few quick sessions on a very expensive board—surfboards are more temperamental than they look.
+It can happen within a few quick sessions on a very expensive surfboard—surfboards are more temperamental than they look.

 How To Fix Pressure Dings On A Surfboard

 You can fix pressure dings and cracks using an epoxy putty stick.

 It replaces the damaged area with a wet putty (applied using a putty knife) that hardens within 20 minutes.